Captain America (1979 film)

 Captain America is a 1979 American made-for-television superhero film loosely based on the Marvel Comics character of the same name, directed by Rod Holcomb and starring Reb Brown.
-The film was followed by the sequel Captain America II: Death Too Soon, also released in the same year.
+The film was followed by Captain America II: Death Too Soon, released the same year.

+Although not widely seen, it influenced the comic books in a few ways, such as Steve Rogers's choice of vehicles and his skill in penciling illustration.

 Plot

-Steve Rogers (Reb Brown) is a former Marine whose father is a 1940s government agent.
-His father's patriotic attitude earns him the nickname "Captain America".
-His father is later murdered.
+Steve Rogers (Reb Brown) is a former Marine whose late father was a government agent in the 1940s.
+His father's patriotic attitude earned him the nickname "Captain America".

 Rogers, now making a living as an artist and traveling the countryside in a conversion van, is inspired by his father's story to sketch a superhero.
-He is critically injured from an attempt on his life that is set up to seem like an accident.
+He is critically injured from an attempt on his life.

 He is administered an experimental serum called the FLAG formula, an acronym for "Full Latent Ability Gain" — a kind of "super-steroid" — which Rogers' father had developed from his own glands.
-The formula not only saves his life, but enhances his strength and reflexes.
-These new abilities inspire Dr. Simon Mills (Len Birman), the research biochemist and intelligence official behind FLAG who was once a friend of Steve's father, to recruit Steve and give him a costume based on his drawing.
+The formula saves his life and enhances his strength and reflexes.
+These new abilities inspire Dr. Simon Mills (Len Birman), the research biochemist and intelligence official behind FLAG, to recruit Steve and give him a costume based on his drawing.

-As Captain America, Steve's conversion van is re-configured so that it can launch a high-tech motorcycle.
-The bike features rocket thrust — a jet booster for rapid acceleration — and a stealth setting that reduces engine and road noise.
-In the sequel, Captain America II: Death Too Soon it also possesses a detachable wing resembling a hang glider that allows limited gravity-powered flight.
-In addition, the bike has a detachable round windscreen that becomes Rogers' shield when he goes on foot, resembling the comics' shield with the white stripes being transparent.
-It is bulletproof, and can be thrown as a returning weapon without having to be ricocheted off surfaces.

-It soon is revealed that the villain intends to threaten to destroy a community with a neutron bomb.
-Unfortunately, when Captain America stops the truck transporting it and diverts an exhaust into the trailer to subdue any guards inside, he finds out that villain himself was inside wearing a deadman's switch detonator to the bomb measuring his heartbeat and is seriously affected by carbon monoxide poisoning.
-As a result, Captain America and Dr. Mills have to apply emergency first aid and are successful in keeping the villain alive so that detonator could be safely removed in custody.
+It is revealed that the villain intends to destroy a community with a neutron bomb.
+When Captain America stops the truck transporting it and diverts an exhaust into the trailer to subdue any guards inside, he finds out that the villain was inside wearing a deadman's switch detonator to the bomb measuring his heartbeat and is seriously affected by carbon monoxide poisoning.
+Captain America and Dr. Mills have to apply emergency first aid and are successful in keeping the villain alive so that detonator can be safely removed.

-In the final act of the film, Rogers decides to become the same Captain America as his father had been, donning a uniform identical to the one his father had worn: the "classic" Captain America uniform.
+Rogers decides to become the same Captain America his father had been, donning a uniform identical to the one his father had worn: the "classic" Captain America uniform.